-Wi-Fi stands for Wireless Fidelity.
 Most laptops and personal communication devices are equipped with Wi-Fi.
 VJM provides full Wifi coverage for its own devices as well as student-owned tools.

 Digital Citizenship - In order to be a digital citizen, students must know how to use technology appropriately.
 Digital Citizenship is more than just a teaching tool; it is the foundation upon which students learn to use technology in an ethical and responsible way within society.
+All students will receive this training through their Health classes early in the school year.

 Digital literacy or the ability to understand and fully participate in the digital world is fundamental to digital citizenship.
 It is the combination of technical and social skills that enable a person to be productive, successful and safe in the information age.
-Like literacy and numeracy initiatives which provide people with the skills to participate in the work force, digital literacy has become an essential skill to be a confident, connected and actively involved lifelong learner.
-VJM's new "My Learning, My Device" initiative will be one element of many that will help our students develop and refine skill traits of 21st Century learners.
+Like literacy and numeracy initiatives which provide people with the skills to participate in the workforce, digital literacy has become an essential skill to be a confident, connected and actively involved lifelong learner.